First 5 Drupal modules to install to make your life easy

 Project Page: https://www.drupal.org/project/site_settings

-With Drupal 8 all settings start to save into configuration and we export configuration.
+From Drupal 8 all settings start to save into the configuration and we export the configuration.
 But if you want to have a configuration that can be changed whenever needed without the fear of overriding it on the next config import.

 The "Site Settings and Labels" module is something you can use in your Drupal project if you are in the same situation.
 This module allows you to set settings as content with the features and feel of the Drupal configuration system.
 So remember this module as this could be your secret weapon on your next Drupal project.